CypherBee/TransPad/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+**For now you will not be able to add new Projects unless you configure the app with your own firebase account. you can add Projects directly from the firebase UI.**

 ## Files and directories
 - contracts: Contain the smart contracts and their tests using Foundry.
 To run tests you should install foundry
 - functions: contains the firebase cloud function defintions
-- src contains all the front-end logic using react
+- src: contains all the front-end logic using react

 ### Prerequisites